-I am an Associate Professor in the Vancouver School of Economics at UBC.
 I came to UBC in 2005 after completing my Ph.D. at Yale University.
-My main area of research is Econometrics, where I have been working on topics of misspecification, weak identification, estimation and inference in auctions, and nonlinear and non-stationary time series.
-I teach graduate and undergraduate courses in Econometrics.
+My main area of research is Econometrics, where I have been working on topics such as estimation and inference for auctions, weak identification, misspecification, non-stationary time series, and inference with network-dependent data.

 Please click on paper titles for abstracts and full text downloads.